 Robert originally hails from the small town of Westlake, Louisiana.
 Upon graduation from high school, he moved to the charming city of Lafayette, known for its great food and Cajun influences.
 While attending the University of Louisiana at Lafayette, Robert pursued a bachelor’s degree in political science.
 Before graduation, he interned for a local legislator at the state Capitol with the Future Leaders Internship Program.
 Upon graduation Robert became a full time legislative assistant for another Louisiana state legislator.
-He now serves as Team Strategy Assistant for 50CAN.
+He now serves as Development Associate for 50CAN.

 When not at work, you can find Robert in the kitchen perfecting his culinary skills.
 He is also an avid gardener who loves his fresh vegetables and herbs.
 One of the most exciting things for him since moving to the D.C. area is the opportunity to branch out and hike all the beautiful trails in the Shenandoah Valley and beyond.